Lemon Lime Philodendron vs. Neon Pothos, there have been several debates and confusion regarding these plants over the years.

-Diseases in Lemon Lime Philodendron and Neon Pothos
+Diseases in Lemon Lime Philodendron vs Neon Pothos

-In terms of diseases, there are not many common diseases in both these plants.
+In terms of diseases, there are not many common diseases in both of these plants.

 Lemon Lime Philodendron and Neon Pothos both prefer well-draining soil.
-The majority of the diseases directly result from waterlogging in the soil, which causes root rot and fungal infections.
+Most diseases directly result from waterlogging in the soil, which causes root rot and fungal infections.

-Fungal infections can be in the form of fungal root rot and fungal leaf diseases, which form black patches on the leaves’ rotting stem.
+Fungal infections can be in the form of fungal root rot and fungal leaf diseases, which form black patches on the leaves rotting stems.

 Tips and Tricks to Manage Diseases